EliMahMD/roi2bb/README.md

 ## Installation

-Simply download the `roi2bb` repository from the upper-right "Code" button dropdown menu, navigate to the roi2bb folder, organize your data to be compatible with the tool and define your desired class labels (e.g. left_atrium, trachea, etc.)
+Simply download the `roi2bb` repository from the upper-right "Code" button dropdown menu, navigate to the roi2bb folder, organize your data to be compatible with the tool (see [Directory Structure](#directory-structure)) and define your desired class labels, like left_atrium, trachea, etc. (see ).

 Here is a stepwise guide to use `roi2bb`: